bshpetner00/MKS21X-FinalProject/README.md

 Welcome to our casino!
 Here we have a grand total of five (5) casino games you can play!
 - Video Poker, Ceelo, Slots, Blackjack, and Roulette

-To compile and run, type in (the terminal):
+To compile, type in (the terminal):

 javac -cp lanterna.jar:.
-Casino.java \n
+Casino.java

+To run, type in:

 java -cp lanterna.jar:.
 Casino

-For Windows systems, type in:
+For Windows systems, for compiling type in:

 javac -cp "lanterna.jar;."
-Casino.java \n
+Casino.java

+And for certain Windows systems where for some reason just using "java" won't let it run, type in (after compiling):

 javaw -cp "lanterna.jar;."
 Casino

 Have Fun!